z44d/tgram/README.md

 - A [Telegram BOT Token](https://core.telegram.org/bots/tutorial#obtain-your-bot-token).

 ## How to install?
-Here's how to install the Tgram library.
-The commands are given below:
+Here's how to install the Tgram library, the commands are given below:

 ``` bash
 # With Git